fabcolonna/Spotbar/README.md

 ## Installing

+Grab the package for your OS in the **Releases** page, and you should be ready to go!

+## Building

+Take this route if Spotbar for you OS has not been packaged yet (it will, pretty soon!), or if you just wanna play around with the code.

 This app is written in TypeScript, so the `tsc` compiler is required; type `tsc` in the command line to find out if you already have it installed.
 If you don't, install it through `npm` by typing `(sudo) npm install --global typscript`.

 Ok, you're now ready: clone this repo and install the required modules: